IBM ® WebSphere ® is a trademark of International Business Machines Corporation, registered in many jurisdictions worldwide.

 secureSessionCookie tag containing

-If this tag is not removed, an error similar to this may occur:
+If this tag is not removed, an error similar to the one here may occur:

 You must now install Liferay DXP’s dependencies.
 Recall that earlier you downloaded two ZIP files containing these dependencies.
 Install their contents now:

-Unzip the Dependencies ZIP file and place its contents in your WebSphere application server’s
+liferay-dxp-digital-enterprise-dependencies-[version].zip: Unzip this file and place its contents in your WebSphere application server’s

 [Install Location]/WebSphere/AppServer/lib/extfolder.
 If you have a JDBC database driver

 JAR, copy it to this location as well.

 liferay-dxp-digital-enterprise-osgi-[version].zip: Unzip this file and place its contents in the

 [Liferay Home]/osgifolder (create this folder if it doesn’t exist).
 This is typically

 Before starting the server, verify that all the following jars have been copied